Delicious, buttery morsels of bread with hints of aniseed

 - Place the cake flour, bread flour, aniseed, fennel, sugar, salt and yeast in a bowl of an electric stand mixer, fitted with a dough attachment.

 - Mix the grape juice, water and milk together.
+Heat in the microwave until luke-warm but not boiling, as it will kill the yeast.

 - Begin to mix the dry ingredients and slowly add the milk and juice mixture to it to begin to form a dough.